943rd Rescue Group: History

-Need for reserve troop carrier groups
+Need for Air Force Reserve troop carrier groups

 After May 1959, the reserve flying force consisted of 45 troop carrier squadrons assigned to 15 troop carrier wings.
 The squadrons were not all located with their parent wings, but were spread over thirty-five Air Force, Navy and civilian airfields under what was called the Detached Squadron Concept.
 The concept offered several advantages.
 Communities were more likely to accept the smaller squadrons than the large wings and the location of separate squadrons in smaller population centers would facilitate recruiting and manning.
 However, under this concept, all support organizations were located with the wing headquarters.
 Although this was not a problem when the entire wing was called to active service, mobilizing a single flying squadron and elements to support it proved difficult.
 This weakness was demonstrated in the partial mobilization of reserve units during the Berlin Crisis of 1961.
 To resolve this, at the start of 1962, Continental Air Command, (ConAC) determined to reorganize its reserve wings by establishing groups with support elements for each of its troop carrier squadrons.
 This reorganization would facilitate mobilization of elements of wings in various combinations when needed.

 Activation of the 943rd Troop Carrier Group

 As a result, the 943rd Troop Carrier Group was established at March Air Force Base, California on 17 January 1963 as the headquarters for the 729th Troop Carrier Squadron, which had been stationed there since October 1960.
 Along with group headquarters, a Combat Support Squadron, Materiel Squadron and a Tactical Infirmary were organized to support the 729th.
 The group was equipped with Fairchild C-119 Flying Boxcars for Tactical Air Command airlift operations.

 The group was one of four C-119 groups assigned to the 452nd Troop Carrier Wing in 1963.
 The others were the 942nd and 944th Troop Carrier Groups, also at March, and the 945th Troop Carrier Group at Hill Air Force Base, Utah.

 The group flew routine tactical airlift missions in the western states, inactivating its Flying Boxcars in 1969.
-It then was moved east to Charleston Air Force Base, South Carolina, where it was updated to the Lockheed C-141 Starlifter heavy intercontinental transport. the group's crews augmented Military Airlift Command units for strategic airlift missions worldwide, including contingency and humanitarian operations and took part in strategic mobility exercises for training.
+It then was moved east to Charleston Air Force Base, South Carolina, where it was updated to the Lockheed C-141 Starlifter heavy intercontinental transport.
+The group's crews augmented Military Airlift Command units for strategic airlift missions worldwide, including contingency and humanitarian operations and took part in strategic mobility exercises for training.
 Inactivated in 1973 as part of an Air Force Reserve reorganization.

 Reactivated at March Air Force Base in 1985 with Lockheed C-130 Hercules transports.
-Inactivated in 1993 when the 302nd Tactical Airlift Wing was moved to Norton Air Force Base and the reserve's C-141s were moved to March.
+Inactivated in 1993 when the Air Force Reserve acquired C-141 Starlifter aircraft from the Regular Air Force that were moved to March as part of the 1994 BRAC closure of nearby Norton Air Force Base.
+Also pursuant to BRAC, March AFB was later renamed March Air Reserve Base in 1996.